Arraignment Process in Pennsylvania - What is Arraignment - What to Expect at Preliminary Arraignment

 Call (412) 281-2146 today

 The criminal court process in Pennsylvania can be confusing when you are facing criminal charges for the first time.
 There are intricacies and formalities you must abide by despite having little knowledge of legal proceedings.
 The arraignment is a perfect example.
-If you are arrested for a crime, you will need to go through both a preliminary and a formal arrangement.
+If you are arrested for a crime, you will need to go through both a preliminary and a formal arraignment.
 While similar in some respects, they are also a bit different.
 The best course of action is to have a Pittsburgh criminal defense lawyer at both of these hearings.

 The Preliminary Arraignment